pjswall/pjswall.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: MS by research student at [IIIT Hyderabad](https://www.iiit.ac.in/)
+subtitle: MS by research student at [IIIT Hyderabad](https://www.iiit.ac.in/), India.

 profile:
   align: right